Love Addiction Cycle

-Put another way-- they engage in healthy equilibrium through periods of connection, disconnection, and reconnection resembling a healthy dance.
+Put another way-- couples in a secure relationship engage in healthy equilibrium through periods of connection, disconnection, and re-connection resembling a healthy dance.
 It’s the natural ebb and flow of secure and loving partnerships... it is a healthy dance.

-And it's important to keep in mind, even if the relationship cycle ends with one partner, the love addict and avoidant will move on to find another romantic relationship to repeat the cycle with.
-People can go through their whole lives repeating this cycle in romantic relationships.
+And it's important to keep in mind, even if the relationship cycle ends with one partner, the love addict and avoidant will move on to find another romantic relationship to repeat the cycle - unless one or both step into an effective recovery and healing process.

-Help to Break Free from the Love Addiction Cycle
+How to Stop the Love Addiction Cycle